BashiirHagi/AWS-Projects/README.md

 Go to S3 under Storage services

 Create a S3 bucket - mytestbucket

-Region: us-east-1 (N.Virginia)
-object ownership: Select ACLs disabled create the S3 bucket
+Object ownership: Select ACLs disabled

+Keep other settings as default

+Click Create bucket

 Save and make a copy of the Amazon Resource Name (ARN)

 #### Update the SNS topic Access Ppolicy:

 Navigate to the SNS service

 Click on Topics in the left-hand panel

 Click on the existing SNS topic

 Click Edit > Access Policy

-Enter the SNS topic ARN in the rsource section below Enter the S3 bucket ARN in the condition section below
+Enter the SNS topic ARN in the resource section below

+Enter the S3 bucket ARN in the condition section below